sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 ## Activity 2: Implement Agent Tracing and Monitoring

+**Note:** This activity is optional.
+If you are running short on time during this lab, skip to [Activity 3: Test your work](#activity-3-test-your-work).

-In this hands-on exercise, you will learn how to define an API service layer for a multi-agent backend and learn how to configure tracing and monitoring to enable testing and debugging for agents.
+In this activity, you will learn how to define an API service layer for a multi-agent backend and learn how to configure tracing and monitoring to enable testing and debugging for agents.

-Before executing the below steps, try chatting with the agents.
-Note that  you re unable to see which functions are invoked and why the LLM selects an agent.
-Now lets add some code to bring visibility to behind the scene decision making process.
+You may have noticed when chatting with the agents you are unable to see which functions are invoked and why the LLM selects an agent.
+Lets add some code to bring visibility to behind the scene decision making process.

 ### Log the kernel function selection

 To log the data used by the LLM to invoke functions, we will create a class named **AutoFunctionInvocationLoggingFilter**.

+1. In VS Code, navigate to **LogFilter** folder.
-Navigate to **LogFilter** folder and review the contents of **AutoFunctionInvocationLoggingFilter.cs**
+1. Review the contents of **AutoFunctionInvocationLoggingFilter.cs**.

 ```c#
 using Microsoft.SemanticKernel;